zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod02_Deploying Managed Containerized Workloads to Azure.md

     kubectl get pods
     ```

-    > **Note**: Verify that the number of replicas incrased to 3.
+    > **Note**: Verify that the number of replicas increased to 3.
 If that is not the case, wait one minute and rerun the two previous steps.

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to delete the deployment: